mooreds/docs-1/guides/slack/chatbots.md

 description: "Chatbots use event subscriptions to automate your Slack workspace and act as a bot user"
 ---

 Slackbots are a great way to automate your app based on events happening in your workspace.
+Additionally, they are another way to interact with users in a more personal way.
 Create your bot easier with Transposit.

 ## Prerequisites